 3M tape differs from these other tapes because, rather than referring to one tape product, 3M refers to many tape products.
 This is because 3M tape is a brand of tape that encompasses a whole line of products used in many different industries.

-Foam tape products are particularly useful for gasketing, baffle, cushioning, sealing, insulation and other soundproofing applications.
+Foam tape products, such as those made by these manufacturers, are particularly useful for gasketing, baffle, cushioning, sealing, insulation and other soundproofing applications.
 They’re also useful in the medical industry.

 Masking tape, also known as mask tape, consists of an easy-release pressure sensitive adhesive that makes it easy to tear.
-This tape is used around the house and for painting, when it is used to cover areas not to be painted.
+Mask tape is often used around the house and for painting, where it serves as a cover for areas not to be painted.

 Packaging tape, or packing tape, is used in shipping applications to secure packages like large envelopes, bags, cartons or boxes.
 To do so successfully, it uses heavy-duty pressure sensitive adhesive that prevents tearing, breaking, bursting or loosening.